 "In order to crack the U.S. market, you have to have at least a few conservative voices on your airwaves," Lemon said.
-"Even MSNBC has Joe Scarborough.
+"Even MSNBC has Joe Scarborough (by doris at dresshead support).
 You need to hear the conservative viewpoint."

 Palin dismissed the idea that her joining Al Jazeera – where she will host a weekly news show called Palin's America– would cause a backlash from U.S. conservatives.

 “If a liberal darling like Al Gore has no problem selling his network to the Al-Jazimian (sic) people, then I have no problem joining their network,” Palin said.
 “Americans have a bad view of Muslims because of terrorism and Barack Obama.

 “But they also told me that they are very opposed to terrorism," Palin said.
 "If they had supported it, that would have been a huge deal-breaker for me.